iiridi/archive/content/Althane/Organization/The Weft.md

 tags: [adventuring-party]
 ---

-The Weft is a collection of four to six adventurers that have traveled between Toleros and the Hidden Gulch.
-They're registered with the Guild and have completed some quests in the name of justice.
+The Weft is a collection of four to six adventurers that have traveled across [[Althane/index|Althane]].
+They're registered with [[The Guild]] and have completed some quests in the name of justice.